Disney’s “The Lion King”. DreamWorks’ “How to Train Your Dragon”. Guillermo del Toro’s “Pinocchio”.

 “It was then that I realised that pursuing art may be my calling,” she shares.

-That lead her to where she is today: a scholarship holder of the BSc (Hons) Animation programme at the Berlin School of Business and Innovation (BSBI).
+That lead her to where she is today: a scholarship holder of the BA (Hons) Animation programme at the Berlin School of Business and Innovation (BSBI).

 “It’s the perfect fit for me as it combines all of my passions: painting, filmmaking and storytelling,” she says.